KCL-BMEIS/OOP/week1A.md

 --

-We are using the *dot operator*, which provides direct access to members.
+We are using the *dot operator*, which provides direct access to members of an objct.
 It takes this general form:
 ```
 variable.member
 ```